 $checkoutUser->name is inserted instead of the first variable in the language string.
 Here in the example instead of

 Is there more than one variable?
 You can specify which variable belongs to which language string.
 For example, use

 JLIB_DATABASE_ERROR_STORE_FAILED="%1$s: :store failed<br>%2$s".
 The values are assigned in the order indicated in the number after the "%" character.

 There is singular or singular and plural or plural and the Joomla language strings support this.

 Let us take the call

 ... $message = Text::plural('COM_FOOS_N_ITEMS_FEATURED', count($ids)); ...

 count($ids) has neither

-COM_FOOS_N_ ITEMS_FEATURED is used as the fallback position.
+COM_FOOS_N_ ITEMS_FEATURED is used.

 ...
 COM_FOOS_N_ITEMS_FEATURED="%d foos featured."
 COM_FOOS_N_ITEMS_FEATURED_1="Foo featured."
 COM_FOOS_N_ITEMS_FEATURED_2="Two foos featured." ...